burnedpopcorn/Pizza-Tower-1.1.0-Web-Port/README.md

 (Update: No, not to the game.
 This is a Revision of runner.html that repurposed unused buttons and made them accessible while in-game, and this revision has been applied on the website)

+## Please read the Entire README
+### Although it is very long, there are lots of important information to developers and normal users alike, so please read it.
+It is worth your time if you are going to contribute or at least try the demo website above

 Unfornately there are many bugs that can severely impact the game such as
 - No sound
 - Game Frame being heavily misplaced (Somewhat Fixable through ingame settings)